 Frequently Asked Questions – FAQs

-I heard that Internships at Rosen have changed.
+I heard that Internships at Rosen College have changed.
 Does this affect me?

 YES.
 A brief highlight of the program updates are below.
 Please see your Internship Instructor immediately with any questions or concerns.